AtmanActive/opendeck-portable/README.md

 ## How to make opendeck-portable autostart with windows
-Use any of the portsble launcher apps available.
+Use any of the portable launcher apps available.
 We recommend [SKWire Splat](https://www.dcmembers.com/skwire/download/splat/).